Find Your True Colors: 10 Questions for Artists

 Finding this answer is the secret every artist wants to figure out.
 After reading all kinds of books, spending a lot of time online, and grilling artist friends, there has only been one common conclusion. *You must do the work.* Ask yourself this question today, and again in a year, then again in 20 years.
 Only time spent creating will help you reveal the mystery.

-As artists, we hear these competing ideas over and over again - "Just pick one thing and you will be successful".
-OR conversely, some say "Just paint from your heart and it'll all fall into place."
+As artists, we hear these competing ideas over and over again - "Just pick one thing and you will be successful" or "Just paint from your heart and it'll all fall into place."
 But for most of us living within these parameters, it seems nearly impossible.
-Where is the sweet spot where we have focused and yet still find freedom in our creations?
+Where is the sweet spot where we have focus and yet still find freedom in our creations?
 If you listen to your intuition you will know you are on the right path.
 When the light sparks inside you, it's telling you YES!
 This is what you are meant to do.
 That is why we are here...to discover your True Colors and help you stay true to yourself.

 Chances are that you didn’t just wake up one day and decide to be an artist.
 Being an artist is truly a calling.
 You’ve probably already started down the path and have a general idea of what you want to do.
 Now it’s time to FOCUS and challenge yourself.
 Start by making art… and then make more art.
 Yep, this is where we are beginning.
 Pick a goal for yourself, is it making 100 pieces of art in 100 days through a challenge?
 Is it picking up a paintbrush at least once per day (even if you just sit with it)?
 Whatever your goal is, just don’t stop.